-What Is Mental Toughness, and Can You Increase It?
+What Is Mental Toughness, and Where Can I Get Some?

-In 2002, Graham Jones, Professor of Elite Performance Psychology at the University of Wales, set out to answer the question: ‘What is this thing called Mental Toughness?’
-He interviewed ten sports professionals competing at an international level — swimmers, sprinters, gymnasts, triathletes, rugby players, and runners — and asked what the concept means to them.
+In 2002, Graham Jones, professor of elite performance psychology at the University of Wales, set out to answer the question: “What Is This Thing Called Mental Toughness?”
+He interviewed 10 sports professionals competing at an international level — swimmers, sprinters, gymnasts, triathletes, rugby players, and runners — and asked what the concept means to them.

-Peter Clough, professor of psychology at the University of Hull, looks beyond the elite athlete and the context of sport.
-He considers mental toughness as an actual personality trait — fundamental to the performance, well-being, and development of everyone — that determines “how people deal effectively with challenges, stressors, and pressure… irrespective of circumstances.”
+Peter Clough, a professor of psychology at the University of Hull, looks at mental toughness beyond elite athletes and the context of sports.
+He considers it an actual personality trait, fundamental to the performance, well-being, and personal development of everyone, that determines “how people deal effectively with challenges, stressors, and pressure… irrespective of circumstances.”

-Clough also developed a questionnaire to measure mental toughness – though applicable in any context, including education, health, and business – it was subsequently used to learn about the concept’s impact on athletic performance.
-When 41 sports students were assessed and asked to hold weights, at arm’s length, for as long as possible, Clough discovered that those who scored better in mental toughness – based on his questionnaire’s psychometric measures of challenge, control, commitment, and confidence – experienced less discomfort and pain, and an improved physical performance.
+Clough also developed a questionnaire to measure mental toughness in sports and used it to learn about the concept’s impact on athletic performance.
+When 41 undergraduate sports students were assessed and then asked to hold weights, at arm’s length, for as long as possible, Clough discovered that those who scored better in mental toughness (based on his questionnaire’s measures of challenge, control, commitment, and confidence) experienced less discomfort and pain and performed better physically.

-In sports, mental toughness provides the athlete with an advantage over opponents by enabling them to cope better with the demands of physical activity — maintaining consistency in their determination and focus, and a feeling of control.
-And in everyday life, to manage stress, overcome challenges, and increase contentment, particularly when applied to strenuous work situations, family life, and education.
+In sports, mental toughness gives someone an advantage over opponents by enabling them to cope better with the demands of physical activity.
+And in everyday life, mental toughness allows someone to better manage stress, overcome challenges, and increase contentment.

-Visualization, an internal focus on positive mental images, can favourably impact both our mind and our body.
-Mental rehearsal is a proven way to prepare the mind for challenges and assert control over the inner voice.
-Mentally working through the steps in as much detail as possible — the start of a 100-meter sprint, a serve in tennis, or low times during an ultra-marathon — can be as real to the mind as doing it.
+Visualization, an internal focus on positive mental images, can favorably impact both mind and body.
+Mental rehearsal is a proven way to prepare for challenges and assert control over your inner voice.
+Mentally working through the steps in as much detail as possible (the start of a 100-meter sprint, a serve in tennis, questions in a job interview, or presenting in front of an audience) can be as real to your mind as actually doing the activity.

-Attentional control increases the capacity to focus.
-For some, this may be the difference between winning and losing a contest.
-“If there is one factor that underpins people’s ability to perform at their best,” says Clough, it is their ability to “control their focus of attention effectively.”
-Concentrating on the right thing, especially under pressure, can be learned through setting clear goals, removing distractions, and using routines to reduce cognitive load.
+Attentional control increases your capacity to focus.
+For some, this may be the difference between success and failure.
+“If there is one factor that underpins people’s ability to perform at their best,” says Clough, it is their capacity to “control their focus of attention effectively.”
+Concentrating on the right thing, especially under pressure, can be learned through setting goals, removing distractions, and using routines to better embed knowledge.

-To survive, and thrive, athletes must learn how to cope with stress — in life, training, and competition — and perceive negative events as positive opportunities.
-Mental toughness remains an integral part of the mindset of the athlete.
-A robust mental toolkit can overcome stressful challenges while ensuring consistently high levels of performance.
-But, like any skill, even one we are born with, it must be developed and maintained.
+A robust mental toolkit can help you overcome stressful challenges while ensuring consistently high levels of performance.
+But, like any skill, even one that you’re born with, mental toughness must be developed and maintained.